panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 The permissive nature of JavaScript that allows accessing non-existing properties is a source of confusion: the property may be set or not.
 The ideal way to bypass this problem is to restrict the object to have always defined the properties that it holds.

-Unfortunately, you often don't have control over the objects that you work with.
+Unfortunately, often you don't have control over the objects.
 Such objects may have a different set of properties in diverse scenarios.
 So you have to handle all these scenarios manually.

 Let's implement a function `append(array, toAppend)` that adds at the beginning and/or at the end of an array of new elements. `toAppend` parameter accepts an object with properties: